 - Toe touches.
 These are still great during this time of your life.
 Don’t neglect your hamstrings!

 - Hip stretches.
 WebMD has a of hip flexor exercises to release tension in the hips, the part of our body that is most impacted when we sit all day.

 - Lumbar rotation.
 Keeping our lumbar spine active and flexible is hard when we sit or hunch all day but it can help us avoid lower back pain.

 - Lumbar flexion.
 Lay on your back and pull your knees to your chest.
 Wrap your arms around your knees, pulling them close to your body, and lift your head off the ground, pulling your chin toward your knee.
 This stretch will feel really good after sitting all day or after doing the above stretches.
 Hold for 30 seconds.

 Best stretches for after retirement

 - Yoga or chair yoga.
-Yoga stretches are especially helpful for seniors who might have issues with balance, joint health, blood pressure, or anxiety.
+Yoga stretches are especially who might have issues with balance, joint health, blood pressure, or anxiety.
 Doing these poses in a chair is a great way to stay safe and still experience the benefits of the stretches.

 - Back stretch.
 Stand straight with hands on your hips.
 Gently arch backward and look up towards the ceiling.
 Be sure to lead with your head (think of a candy cane) rather than jerking in the lower back.
 Hold for 3 seconds and return to standing.
 This one is great for getting your blood pumping a bit too.